Skip to main content

 College Evaluation and Award Process

-The dean of each college will charge a faculty committee to evaluate the documentation submitted by the applicants and select the individual to receive the college Excellence in Research award.
+The dean of each college will charge a faculty committee to evaluate all applications and make selections for the College Excellence in Research Award.
+College recipients automatically compete for the University Excellence in Research Award.

 University Evaluation and Award Process